debium/www/README.md

 Just click the button in the top right are labeled "Fork", make your changes, implement your ideas, and give me a pull request.
 Piece of cake.
 Please be aware that your changes are MIT License if you commit them to this repo.

 # About the GitBook.
-My GitBook, also called www, is hosted in this repository.
+My GitBook, AKA www, is also hosted in this repository.
 It's about my experiences with online tools like git and Bitcoin, how they're causing a revolution, and why you should be a part of it.
 Its full name will be:
 > 'www: A Tale of Adventures in The New Age'

-A full copy will be available soon on GitBook, so keep on the look out!
-But, for now, you can fork the repo and setup a GitBook there, as a form of mirror.
-The MIT License allows you to do that and read on early.
+Thanks for waiting so long!
+The GitBook is finally compiling, but is not yet finished.
+You can check it out [here](https://ethertyper.gitbooks.io/www/content/)!
 That is, if you're not reading this from the book already!

 # The MIT License (MIT)
 Copyright (c) 2015 Individual Contributors